xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 {--------------------------------------------------------------}
 ```

-As  you   can  see,  Block  is  oriented  to  individual  program
+As  you   can  see,  `Block`  is  oriented  to  individual  program
 statements.
 At each pass through  the  loop, we know that we are
 at  the beginning of a statement.
 We exit the block when we have
-scanned an END or an ELSE.
+scanned an `END` or an `ELSE`.

 But suppose that we see a semicolon instead.
 The  procedure  as
-it's shown above  can't  handle that, because procedure Scan only
+it's shown above  can't  handle that, because procedure `Scan` only
 expects and can only accept tokens that begin with a letter.

 I  tinkered  around for quite awhile to come up with a  fix.
 I